Exploratory Machine Learning with Unknown Unknowns: ExML: A New Learning Framework

 \section{ExML: A New Learning Framework}

 The problem we are concerned with is essentially a class of \emph{unknown unknowns}.
-In fact, how to deal with unknown unknowns is the fundamental question of the robust artificial intelligence~\citep{TGD:robust-AI}, and many studies are devoted to addressing various aspects including distribution changes~\citep{journals/tkde/PanY10}, open category learning~\citep{journals/pami/ScheirerRSB13}, high-confidence false predictions~\citep{journals/jqid/AttenbergPF15}, etc. Different from them, we study a new problem setting ignored previously, that is, the training dataset is badly advised by the \emph{incompletely perceived label space} due to the \emph{insufficient feature information}.
+In fact, how to deal with unknown unknowns is the fundamental question of robust artificial intelligence~\citep{TGD:robust-AI} and open-environment machine learning~\citep{nsr'22:Open-Survey,AAAI'20:open-world-learning}, and many studies have been devoted to addressing various aspects including changing distributions~\citep{journals/tkde/PanY10,journals/csur/GamaZBPB14,JMLR:sword++}, evolvable features~\citep{NIPS'17:FSEL,PAMI'18:houchenping,ICML'20:FDESL}, open categories~\citep{journals/pami/ScheirerRSB13,arXiv'18:open-set-Huang,NeurIPS'20:Eulac}, etc. Different from them, we study a new problem setting ignored previously, that is, the training dataset is badly advised by the \emph{incompletely perceived label space} due to the \emph{insufficient feature information}.
+This problem turns out to be quite challenging, since feature space and label space are entangled and \emph{both} of them are unreliable.

-The problem turns out to be quite challenging, as feature space and label space are entangled and \emph{both} of them are unreliable.
-Notably, it is infeasible to merely pick out instances with low predictive confidence as unknown classes, because we can hardly distinguish two types of low-confidence instances: (i) instances from unknown classes owing to the incomplete label space; (ii) instances from known classes because of insufficient feature information.
-This characteristic reflects the intrinsic hardness of learning with unknown unknowns due to the feature deficiency, and therefore it is necessary to ask for external feature information.
+Notably, it is infeasible to merely pick out instances with low predictive confidence as hidden classes, because we can hardly distinguish: (i) instances from hidden classes that suffer from low-confidence predictions owing to the incomplete label space; (ii) instances from known classes that suffer from low-confidence predictions because of insufficient feature information.
+This characteristic reflects intrinsic hardness of learning with unknown unknowns due to feature deficiency, and it is therefore necessary to ask for external feature information.

+There are lines of works sharing similar spirits, that is, asking for external feature information to enhance model performance, such as \emph{detecting high-confidence false predictions}~\citep{journals/jqid/AttenbergPF15,conf/aaai/LakkarajuKCH17,conf/aaai/BansalW18}, \emph{avoiding negative side effects}~\citep{IJCAI'20:NSE,AImagazine'21:NSE} and \emph{active learning}~\citep{book'12:active-learning}.
+However, our setting and developed methodologies are significantly different from theirs; see Section~\ref{sec:related-work} for more details.
+In fact, these studies as well as our work both align with the \emph{human-in-the-loop learning} principle, which leverages human knowledge to advance machine learning~\citep{JAIR'19:hitl, FGCS'22:hitl}.
+We believe there is potential for mutual benefit between ExML and other human-in-the-loop learning techniques, such as large language models~(LLM) trained through \emph{reinforcement learning from human feedback~(RLHF)~\citep{nips'22:rlhf}}.